-Perkins&Will, the global architecture and design firm, announced today its first healthcare fellowship for recent design school graduates, aimed at harnessing the power of creative thought and innovation to define the future of healthcare design.
+Perkins&Will, the global architecture and design firm, announced today its first health fellowship for recent design school graduates, aimed at harnessing the power of creative thought and innovation to define the future of healthcare design.

 The Fellowship: Continuing Wheeler’s Legacy

-As part of a yearlong curriculum at Perkins+Will, recipients of the fellowship that bear Wheeler’s name will explore some of the same questions that he sought to answer over the course of his career:
+As part of a yearlong curriculum, recipients of the fellowship that bear Wheeler’s name will explore some of the same questions that he sought to answer over the course of his career:

 How the Fellowship Works

 Up to six graduate interns per calendar year will be awarded the E. Todd Wheeler fellowship.
 They will work out of one or more Perkins&Will studios globally under the direction of a healthcare design leader.
 Fellows will also have the opportunity to meet and network with each other.
 The firm is committed to advancing diversity and inclusion in the design industry, and every effort will be made to ensure the group of fellows is as diverse as possible.

 “The E. Todd Wheeler Health Fellowship offers graduates of architecture and interior design programs an exceptional opportunity: The chance to continue their research while also gaining professional design experience alongside some of the field’s most accomplished healthcare professionals,” says Robin Guenther, principal.